Hot Springs, North Carolina: Economy

 Today, the hot mineral springs are privately owned by a spa and private lodging rental businesses.
 Water is piped to outdoor tubs beside the river and Spring Creek.
-The town itself is becoming ever more popular as a modern tourist destination, for aside from the springs, outdoor recreation is abundant in the area.
+The town is a tourist destination, with the springs as well as abundant outdoor recreation.
 The Appalachian Trail runs along downtown's Bridge Street and climbs the mountains on either side of the river.
-Rafting and kayaking is popular on the French Broad River itself.
+Rafting and kayaking is popular on the French Broad River.
 There are numerous other hiking, mountain biking, backpacking, and sightseeing opportunities in the nearby Pisgah National Forest.

 Hot Springs Historic District

-Hot Springs Historic District was listed on the National Register of Historic Places in February 2009.
+Hot Springs Historic District was listed on the National Register of Historic Places in 2009.
 Also listed on the National Register of Historic Places are Dorland Memorial Presbyterian Church, the Henry Ottinger House, and Sunnybank.